WeCanCodeIT/WCCI-Fall-2017-CLE/Week7/Git.md

 - Give some intention to your branch names.
 - NO SPACES in your branch name.
   - When you have spaces in your branch name, some programs will not function correctly with the branch.

+### Knowing what branch you're in
+- Git Bash will include the name of your branch in blue in parentheses.

+### Pushing your branch to Github
+- We've only ever previously done `git push origin master`
+- With branches, we'll do `git push origin branchName` where "branchName" is replaced by whatever your branch's name is.

+### To Switch Branches
+- `git checkout` is the code we use to switch from one branch to another.
+Example: `git checkout master` from `testBranch`.
+- When you switch a branch, Visual Studio will try to revert back your code wherever the code was when the branch was intitiated.